6 Tricks That Make Blowouts for Curly Hair So Much Easier

 Always use a brush – a good brush

 The right tools will get you a result that complements your personality, face and makeup.
 With these tips, you could attain everything you’ve been hoping for with less stress.

 Don’t be afraid to re-wet your curls and start over

-The heat styling rules that straight-haired ladies live by simply don’t apply to their curly counterparts.
-That includes the idea of rough drying – using your hand and a blow dryer to get hair about 70 percent dry before beginning to style it.
+The heat styling rules that straight-haired ladies live by don’t apply to their curly counterparts, which includes the idea of rough drying – using your hand and a hairdryer to get hair about 70 per cent dry before styling it.

 According to Hawkins, women with curly hair should treat their brush as if it’s permanently attached to the dryer.

-If things aren’t headed in an aesthetic direction you like, don’t be afraid to dampen the hair.
+If things aren’t headed in the right direction, don’t be afraid to dampen the hair.
 Think of it as a fresh start for your blowout leading to more voluminous natural hairstyles that unleash your winter glow.

 I like this article